Reputational Bargaining and Inefficient Technology Adoption: Proof of Theorem 2

-The above conditions must be satisfied in any equilibrium in which the seller's adoption probability is arbitrarily close to $\pi^*$.
-Next, we show that such an equilibrium exists.
-Let $\pi(\varepsilon,\nu)\in(0,1)$ (which is arbitrarily close to $\pi^*$) denote the adoption rate that makes the buyer exactly indifferent between offering $p_b\in p_1^\nu$ and $p_b\in p_2^\nu$.
-As we show in Online Appendix A, the continuation bargaining game with $\pi(\theta_1)=\pi(\varepsilon,\nu)$ has an equilibrium.
-Thus, it suffices to show that, given players' strategies in the bargaining game, the seller is indifferent at the adoption stage and hence that $\pi(\varepsilon,\nu)$ can be sustained in equilibrium.
-As argued in the previous paragraphs, when $\varepsilon$ and $\nu$ are arbitrarily small, on-path bargaining strategies are arbitrarily close to: the buyer offers $p_{\theta_2}$ with probability $\rho^*\in [0,1]$ and $\theta_2$ with probability $1-\rho^*$; after the buyer offers $p_{\theta_2}$, both seller types accept, and after the buyer offers $\theta_2$, the low type demands $1+\theta_1-\theta_2$ and the high type demands $1$.
-Moreover, for small enough $\varepsilon>0$ and $\nu>0$, we know that if $\rho^*=1$, then the seller's equilibrium payoff from adopting is strictly greater than his payoff from not adopting, while the opposite is true if $\rho^*=0$.
-By continuity, there exists $\rho(\varepsilon,\nu)\in(0,1)$ such that the seller is indifferent between adopting and not adopting the technology, and therefore the adoption probability $\pi(\varepsilon,\nu)$ can be sustained as the seller's adoption strategy in an equilibrium of the game.
+As we have shown earlier, when $\varepsilon$ and $\nu$ are arbitrarily small, players' on-path strategies in the war-of-attrition game are arbitrarily close to the following: The buyer offers $p_{\theta_2}$ with probability $\rho^*\in [0,1]$ and offers $\theta_2$ with probability $1-\rho^*$.
+After the buyer offers $p_{\theta_2}$, both types of the seller accept the offer.
+After the buyer offers $\theta_2$, type $\theta_1$ demands $1+\theta_1-\theta_2$ and type $\theta_2$ demands $1$.
+Moreover, when $\varepsilon>0$ and $\nu>0$ are sufficiently small, we know that if $\rho^*=1$, then the seller's equilibrium payoff from adopting the technology is strictly greater than his payoff from not adopting, while the opposite is true if $\rho^*=0$.
+By continuity, there exists $\rho(\varepsilon,\nu)\in(0,1)$ such that the seller is indifferent between adopting and not adopting the technology, and therefore the interior adoption probability $\pi(\varepsilon,\nu)$ can be sustained as the seller's adoption strategy in an equilibrium of the game.

-If the limit point for $\pi(\theta_1)$ is $1$, then the same argument implies that the buyer's offer cannot converge to $\theta_2$ as $\varepsilon \rightarrow 0$.
-This is because such an offer would give rise to a profitable deviation for the seller at the adoption stage.
-In order to rule out the buyer benefiting from offering $\theta_2$, it must be the case that $1-\pi(\theta_1)$ converges to $0$ \textit{faster} than $\varepsilon \rightarrow 0$.